 Traditionally eftpos terminals have been an expensive investment, especially for small businesses, but that is rapidly changing.
 Banks and traditional providers often charge rental fees, ongoing subscription rates and have additional costs for accepting corporate and international cards.

-With Square, you can purchase a card reader for as little as $59 and start taking payments right away.
+With Square, you can purchase a Square Reader for as little as $65 and start taking payments right away.
 There are no ongoing hardware fees, you simply pay a flat 1.9% fee per payment for all major cards — including American Express.

 What hardware should I use to accept eftpos?